ViciousElia/cicada-godot-assets/README.md

 ## Goal
-Rather than referring to `text`, `value`, `color`, `selected`, and `button_pressed`, all states will be retrievable and editable via `_get_value` and `_set_value` so that when referring to any element, regardless of type, the same code may be used.
-Due to the existing methods for `set_value` and `get_value` on some elements, the `_` is included to allow the functions to be created for all assets.
+Rather than referring to `text`, `value`, `color`, `selected`, and `button_pressed`, all states will be retrievable and editable via `get_values` and `set_values` so that when referring to any element, regardless of type, the same code may be used.
+Due to the existing methods for `set_value` and `get_value` on some elements, the name is pluralised to allow the functions to be created for all assets.

-In addition, all end-level assets will have `_set_settings` for configuration and `_get_settings` recovery of configurations.
+In addition, all end-level assets will have `set_settings` for configuration and `get_settings` recovery of configurations.
 Not all configurations will be accessible, since they are manageable at design-time rather than run-time, but those configurations that are reasonable should be accessible and editable at run-time via consistent code.
 [This goal will need to be revisited now that